Tropienet/rps-typescript/README.md

 # rps-typescript

-Rock, paper, scissors written using Typescript.
+Rock, paper, scissors written using Typescript and js